FATE: A Formal Benchmark Series for Frontier Algebra of Multiple Difficulty Levels: The FATE Benchmark Series: Design and Curation

 \paragraph{Curation Workflow} The curation process for FATE-H and FATE-X is highly demanding, as it requires experts with deep mathematical knowledge, specialists in Lean formalization, and extremely rare individuals with dual expertise. \Cref{fig:curation} illustrates the curation process.

-\begin{enumerate}[leftmargin=*] \item \textbf{Collection}: We gathered and classified 400 candidate problems from the sources described above into two difficulty-based categories: 200 for FATE-H and 200 for FATE-X. The initial curation was conducted through a four-day collaborative effort involving nearly twenty experts—primarily postdocs and PhDs in pure algebra from top institutions—under the supervision of leading algebra researchers.
-This process ensured the final selection is mathematically profound, sound, well-balanced across key topics, and challenging for both human and machine reasoning.
+\begin{enumerate}[leftmargin=*] \item \textbf{Collection}: We collected and classified 400 candidate problems into two difficulty-based categories: FATE-H and FATE-X, each containing 200 problems.
+The initial curation was conducted through a four-day collaborative effort involving nearly twenty postdocs and PhDs in pure algebra from top institutions, under the supervision of leading researchers.
+This process ensured the final selection is mathematically profound, well-balanced across key topics, and challenging for both human and machine reasoning.

-\item \textbf{Formalization}: A subset of 200 problems (100 from each difficulty level) was formalized in Lean by five experienced formalization specialists, all contributors to Mathlib, including some involved in the ongoing formalization of Fermat's Last Theorem \citep{FLTblog}.
-This effort was organized into five dedicated workshops, each involving over five hours of collaborative work.
+\item \textbf{Formalization}: A subset of 200 problems (100 from each category) was formalized in Lean by five experienced specialists, all contributors to Mathlib, including some involved in the ongoing formalization of Fermat's Last Theorem \citep{FLTblog}.
+This effort was organized into five dedicated workshops, each involving over five hours of collaboration.

-\item \textbf{Review}: The formalizations were checked and corrected by two reviewers possessing both strong mathematical backgrounds and Lean expertise, each dedicating over 10 hours per benchmark.
-The accuracy was further verified with assistance from external leading experts in the Lean community. \end{enumerate}
+\item \textbf{Review}: The formalizations were checked and corrected by two reviewers with strong mathematical backgrounds and Lean expertise, each dedicating over 20 hours.
+Accuracy was further verified with assistance from external experts in the Lean community. \end{enumerate}